 All commercially available 35mm film distributed currently has DX encoding.
 This lets cameras to auto detect and set the ISO when the film canister is loaded.

 The ISO (ASA) on the Nikon N75 must be manually set.
 Which means DX-coding isn’t going to do anything.

 Where to Get Film Developed?

-You will find a variety of options for where to have 35mm film processed.
-For a more comprehensive explanation of the possible choices go look at my guide on Where to Get Film Developed.
+There are a range of options for where to get film processed.
+For a more extensive discussion of the possibilities see my article on Where to Get Film Developed.

-WARNING: Film doesn't get processed locally at pharmacies and big box stores.
-They ship film off-site to be processed by a separate company.
-This means that you won’t be given your negatives back.
+WARNING: Big box stores and pharmacies have ended processing film on location.
+They ship the film away to be processed by a 3rd party.
+This means that, you won’t receive your processed negatives back.